vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 Perhaps they will wonder why some people they expected to be there are missing, while others they did not expect are present.
 Maybe certain perplexing events or trying circumstances in their own lives caused them to question why God allowed these things to happen.
 To all of these perplexities—and more—God will provide perfectly satisfying answers, confirming the fairness of His judgment and motivating the redeemed to praise Him all the more for His infinite wisdom, love, and mercy.

-## What happens at the end of the 1,000 years?
+## What happens at the end of the millennium?

 > And I John *saw the holy city, new Jerusalem, coming down from God out of heaven*, prepared as a bride adorned for her husband.
 {% ct 'Revelation 21:2' %}